The Right Way to Format Any Resume (Templates Included!)

 Who should use it?

-The combination resume format is suitable for applicants; with more than one year of work experience with steady job experience but need to highlight specific skills and those resuming work after a break.
-This resume format is suitable for most applicants because it can be tailored to meet the job requirements.
+The combination format is suitable for applicants with more than one year of work experience and steady job experience, but they also need to highlight specific skills and those resuming work after a break.
+It is suitable for most applicants because it can be tailored to meet the job requirements.

 Pros and cons